Mikerniker/100_Days_of_Python/Day73/README.md

 ## Overview

-- Topics: Pandas, Python, Beautiful Soup (Web Scraping)
+- Topics: Matplotlib, Pandas, Python,

 ### The challenge

-Challenge 1\
+- Get raw data and create some charts using Pandas and Matplotlib.
+- Analyze the the popularity of different programming languages over the years.

 ## Table of contents